You use this form if you’ve received a Disclosure notice from us and you either:

 If you’ve been dealing with an Inland Revenue staff member about the dispute, send them the form directly.
 They may give you the option to email it to them.

-If you have not been dealing with a staff member directly, post it to the address listed on the form.
+If you have not been dealing with a staff member directly, attach the form and any supporting documents to a message in myIR.

 What happens next